wiedehoeft/wiedehoeft.github.io/_posts/2018-03-16-CDI_In_JavaSE_Environment.md

 # Setting up (Context) Dependency Injection with Weld, Guice and/or HK2

-Last week I tried to setup Depndency Injection in one of our Dropwizard services.
+Last week I tried to setup Dependency Injection in one of our Dropwizard services.
 Because it was not as trivial as expected, I created a separate project for this task and tried different frameworks.

 Starting point was a default gradle project with some classes.
 The class where bootstrapping should start is `Person.java`: